Dumb Phone

 As an example, I went ahead and blocked all but a small collection of apps on my iPhone.
 I wanted to keep things focused, so I didn't include any web browsers or the App Store.
 Here's what my app library looked like afterwards:

-Later on, you might find that you need to edit your list to include another app, such as Notes.
-Using the Tech Lockdown dashboard, I went ahead and added the Notes app, since I had originally forgot to add it as an allowed app:
+Later on, you might find that you need to edit your list to include another app, such as Apple Photos or Reminders.
+Using the Tech Lockdown dashboard, I'll update my list like this:

 Afterwards, I installed this Allowlist onto my iPhone by scanning a QR code.